Paul Edwards (politician)

 Liberal leader Sharon Carstairs was blamed by many in the party for squandering a chance to form government, and resigned as party leader in 1993.
 Subsequently, Edwards defeated MLA Kevin Lamoureux to become the party's new leader.

 The Liberals initially appeared to have a reasonable chance of winning the 1995 election, placing a strong second to the Tories in early polls.
 They ran a poor campaign, however, and the NDP overtook them well before election day.
 The Liberals fell to three seats in the election of 1995: Lamoureux was re-elected in his constituency of Inkster, as were Neil Gaudry in St. Boniface and Gary Kowalski in The Maples.
-In another close race in St. James, Edwards lost to New Democratic candidate MaryAnn Mihychuk by 166 votes.
-He announced his resignation as party leader later in the year.
+In another close race in St. James, Edwards lost to NDP challenger MaryAnn Mihychuk by 166 votes.
+He announced his resignation as party leader later in 1995.
 He formally resigned in 1996, and subsequently returned to a legal practice.

 Edwards is married to Anne MacKay.
 They have four children: Beth, Evan, Wynn and Adam.